Who is Generation Z?

 Like the Internet, Generation Z is also the first group to grow up entirely with social media.
 In fact, many do not remember a time before Facebook.

-Today, 81% of teenagers use social media, and very few stick to one platform.
+Today, 81% of teenagers use social media, and very few sticks to one platform.
 The majority use several, and Instagram and Snapchat are particularly popular.
 This is a shift from Millennials, who for the most part grew up before the existence of Facebook, and joined during their high school or college years.

 For marketers, this means that social media marketing is absolutely necessary, and a multi-network approach is best.
 One of the most successful marketing campaigns in recent years is Beats by Dre’s #showyourcolors campaign, which began at the London Olympics and later spanned Instagram, YouTube, Snapchat, and Twitter.